Fed Rate Decision: How FOMC Meetings Affect Bond ETFs

 • Maturity of holdings: ETFs holding bonds closer to maturity might experience a less severe price decline compared to those with longer maturities.

-• Short-term bond ETFsThese are generally less sensitive to interest rate changes because they mature in 1-3 years and their reinvestment rates can adjust to the new environment.
+• Short-term bond ETFsThese are generally less sensitive to interest rate changes because they mature in one to three years and their reinvestment rates can adjust to the new environment.
+The largest short-term bond fund is the Vanguard Short-Term Bond ETF (BSV), and the largest ultra-short-term bond ETF is the SPDR Bloomberg 1-3 Month T-Bill ETF (BIL).

 • Credit quality: Bond ETFs might invest in bonds with varying credit ratings.
 Bonds with lower credit quality (high-yield or "junk" bonds) can be more volatile in response to interest rate changes.